CodePushGo/website/src/content/blog/en/capacitor-app-initialization-step-by-step-guide.md

     This will configure the necessary settings to [manage updates](https://capgo.app/docs/plugin/cloud-mode/manual-update/) effectively [\[1\]](https://capgo.app/).
 It simplifies the process for building, testing, and deploying your app.

-## Starting a New Capacitor Project
+## Starting a New React Native Project

-Once you've installed the necessary tools, you're ready to set up your first Capacitor project.
+Once you've installed the necessary tools, you're ready to set up your first React Native project.
 Here's how to get started.

 ### Creating Your Project

-To create a new Capacitor project, open your terminal and use this command:
+To create a new React Native project, open your terminal and use this command:

 ```
 npx @capacitor/cli create [projectDirectory] [appId] [appDisplayName]